 The Santa Fe Mountains Project

-The Santa Fe Mountains Landscape Resiliency Project, or Santa Fe Project, is by far the largest thinning and prescribed burning project ever proposed for the forest directly outside of Santa Fe.
-The Forest Service has proposed to cut the majority of trees over up to 33 square miles, and to repeatedly burn up to 67 square miles within a 50,566 acre project area which abuts Santa Fe and surrounding communities.
+The Santa Fe Mountains Landscape Resiliency Project, or Santa Fe Mountains Project, is by far the largest thinning and prescribed burning project ever proposed for the forest directly outside of Santa Fe.
+The Forest Service has proposed to cut the majority of trees over up to 28 square miles, and to repeatedly burn up to 59 square miles within a 50,566 acre project area which abuts Santa Fe and surrounding communities.
 The maximum size tree to be cut was proposed to be 24” diameter at breast height, which are some of the largest trees in the project area.
 The stated purpose of the project is to increase forest health and to reduce the risk of catastrophic wildfire.

-Past projects have left behind damaged, barren and dried out ecosystems lacking ecological integrity, and the natural beauty of these large sections of our fragile high desert forest have been highly compromised.
+Past projects have left behind damaged, barren and dried out ecosystems lacking ecological integrity, and the natural beauty of these large sections of our fragile forest have been highly compromised.
 The frequent prescribed burn smoke has become an increasingly serious health hazard to the public.

 Over 5,000 members of the public and organizations submitted written comments to the Forest Service about the project’s scoping document in 2019, and over 98% of these comments were critical of the project as proposed.
 Almost all of the comments called for an Environmental Impact Statement to be completed before project work begins.